Overview

 Plan Milestones

-The milestones don’t have a duration (the end date is ignored) and they are displayed as a diamond at the specified location.
+Milestones don't have a duration (the end date is ignored) and they are displayed as a diamond at the specified location.
 The milestone can display additional text on the left or on the right side.

 You can move milestones using drag and drop.

-Because of the limited space, the milestones don’t display the context menu icon on hover but the context menu is still available using right mouse click.
+Because of the limited space, the milestones don't display the context menu icon on hover, but the context menu is still available using right mouse click.

 New milestones can be created by right-clicking the scheduler grid.
 The onTimeRangeRightClick event handler opens a modal dialog with milestone details and sends a request to the server.